eoumenwa/Dare.ioProjects/PROJECT 9: Tooling Website deployment automation with Continuous Integration. Introduction to Jenkins.md

  Click “Configure”  job/project and add these two configurations

-   1. Configure triggering the job from GitHub webhook:
+   1. Configure triggering the job from GitHub webhook

    2. Configure “Post-build Actions” to archive all the files - files resulted from a build are called “artifacts”.